SachaCardonna/SachaCardonna.github.io/_pages/more.md

     <div class="advice-title">Staying humble</div>
     <div class="advice-overlay">
       <div>
         At university and in research, it is easy to feel pressure to prove yourself.
 I learned that staying humble helps you progress more steadily.
 There will always be people who know more than you, and that is normal.
 Asking questions and accepting mistakes is not a weakness, it is how you grow.
+I wish first-year PhD Sacha had known this better!
       </div>
     </div>
   </div>